 - relocation, and

-As a side note, there may be times where the defendant enters into a plea bargain with the prosecutor whereby a charge that is related to the victim’s loss gets dismissed.
+As a side note, there may be times where the defendant enters into a plea agreement with the prosecutor whereby a charge that is related to the victim’s loss gets dismissed.
 When this happens, the court can still order the defendant to pay victim restitution as long as the prosecutor first obtains what is known as a Harvey Waiver from the defendant.
 Once signed, a Harvey Waiver entitles the victim to restitution on any dismissed count connected with the case.8

 The victim is entitled to collect full restitution from the defendant even if the victim is separately reimbursed by an insurance payment.9 However, if it is the defendant’s insurance company that pays the victim, the defendant is entitled to have the insurance payment deducted from his/her remaining victim restitution obligation.10